marwahsparsh24/Air-Quality/README.md

 •	The script uses MLflow’s model registry to check for existing compares them before deciding to overwrite or update the stored model.

+## Data Drift and Model Decay

+This section explains key concepts like model decay and data drift, followed by how they are addressed in the project.
+It integrates actual implementation details, including Google Cloud components, monitoring, automation, and retraining workflows.

+1. **What is Model Decay?**
+2.
+Definition:Model decay occurs when a machine learning model's performance deteriorates over time due to changes in real-world conditions that differ from the training environment.
+Common reasons include:

+- Data Drift: The input data distribution changes over time.
+- Concept Drift: The relationship between input features and output labels changes.